ArctosDB/documentation/_documentation/genbank.markdown

 and Other IDs of type GenBank, and doing so will form HTTP links to GenBank from the specimen detail page.

-# Arctos Tools

-Arctos provides tools to compile data for GenBank submission.
-Selecting specimens by barcode will send <code>source_material_id</code> in addition to the GUID, providing a link to the specific material used.

 # Historical Document

 In an effort to lock down the abbreviations with which we are familiar,